alisaifee/flask-limiter/doc/source/recipes.rst

  can be restricted to only certain http methods by passing them as a list to the `methods` keyword argument.

-The above approach has been tested with sub-classes of  :class:`flask.views.View`, :class:`flask.views.MethodView` and :class:`flask_restful.Resource`.

 Rate limiting all routes in a :class:`~flask.Blueprint`
 -------------------------------------------------------